FIWARE/tutorials.Understanding-At-Context/README.md

 ### Generating a JSON-LD `@context` file

-The JSON-LD `@context` differs from the NGSI-LD `@context` file as it is standalone and does not use the core context definitions require definitions for additional metadata items such as _properties-of-properties_.
+The JSON-LD `@context` differs from the NGSI-LD `@context` file as it is standalone and does not use the core context definitions and does not specify metadata attribute definitions such as _properties-of-properties_.
 It is used in combination with the simplified NSGI-LD key-values pairs payloads.

 The JSON-LD requires the following: